eyosido/GlobalSearch/README.md

 - Search results presented as hierarchical (Tree) or flat (List) view.
 In List mode, search results can be sorted by column.

+- Found nodes may be opened into the Graph View using the "Show in Graph View" context menu (Designer 14 and above only).

+- Found graphs, folders and functions may be shown in the Explorer View using the "Show in Explorer" context menu (Designer 14 and above only).

 - Persistent Search history keeping the last searches having returned results.
 Search History can be cleaned in Preferences.

+- Navigation previous/next successful searches with arrow buttons.

 # Requirements
 Substance 3D Designer 2019.2 or above.